-The temporal structure of the rainfall at an event basis was modelled by a self similar (simple scaling) model (Koutsoyiannis and Foufoula, 1993).
-The model is based on the hypothesis that the rainfall process at any time position in the interior of a storm of a certain duration is a simple scaling process with a constant scaling exponent.
-Thus, the processes of intensity in two events with different durations are proportional (in distribution) to each other, under appropriate scaling of time determined by the ratio of the durations, with the proportionality ratio being a power of the ratio of durations with exponent equal to the scaling exponent.
-The consequences of this hypothesis are that the mean and standard deviation of total storm depth increase with duration each according to a power law with the same exponent; also, the mean and standard deviation of the incremental, say hourly, depth increase with duration according to the same power law; the lag-one correlation coefficient of incremental depths increases with duration; and the decay rate of the autocorrelation function of the incremental rainfall depth decreases with duration.
-At the stage of initial model testing the rainfall data of the Aliakmon River basin were used and it was found that the model is in good agreement with those data.
+A stochastic model describing the temporal distribution of rainfall within a storm event, based on the theory of self-similar (scaling) processes, was the theoretical background of the rainfall modelling.
+This model, developed in the framework of AFORISM, has been named the Scaling Model of Storm Hyetograph (Koutsoyiannis and Foufoula-Georgiou, 1993).
+The basic hypothesis of the model is that the instantaneous rainfall intensity process at any time position in the interior of a storm event of a certain duration D depends on that duration in a manner expressed by a simple scaling law with a constant scaling exponent H. Thus, the instantaneous intensities of two events with different durations, after appropriate scaling of time (determined by the ratio of the durations) and intensity (determined by the ratio of the durations raised to the scaling exponent), can have identical distributions, as expressed by where t denotes time $(0 \le t \le D)$ and $\xi(t, D)$ is the instantaneous intensity.
+As a consequence of this hypothesis, the mean and standard deviation of total storm depth increase with duration each according to a power law with the same exponent; also, the mean and standard deviation of the incremental (e.g. hourly) depth increase with duration according to the same power law; the lag-one correlation coefficient of incremental depths increases with duration; and the decay rate of the autocorrelation function of the incremental rainfall depth decreases with the increase of duration.
+The model was implemented in its simplest possible mathematical structure with four parameters only, and in a modified form using five parameters.
+It was found to explain reasonably well the statistical properties of historical data, thus providing an efficient parameterisation of storms with varying durations and total depths.
+Also, it is consistent with, and provides a theoretical basis for, the concept of normalised mass curves.
 Furthermore, it was found that the scaling model is superior to other simple temporal rainfall models, which were unable to capture important statistical properties of storm rainfall.
+At the stage of initial model testing the rainfall data of the Aliakmon River basin (Macedonia, NW